Call Now Free Quote

 “What is your warranty?”

 Professional masonry contractors stand behind their work.
-At Delta Masonry & Tuckpointing, we provide a 25-year written guarantee on our tuckpointing work.
 A warranty should be written, should specify what is covered (materials, labor, or both), and should specify the duration.
 Verbal warranties are unenforceable.

 “When can you start, and how long will it take?”

 The written estimate tells you as much about the contractor as the interview.
-Here is what a professional estimate should include - and what its absence signals.
+Here is what a professional estimate should contain and what its absence signals.

 What a Good Estimate Contains

 • Scope of work: Exactly which walls, elevations, or sections will be repaired.
-“Tuckpointing as needed” is not a scope - it is an invitation for disputes.
+“Tuckpointing as needed” is not a scope.
 The estimate should identify specific areas, ideally with reference to sides of the building or marked on a photo.

 • Mortar specification: The mortar type to be used (Type N, Type S, Type O, lime blend) and the color-matching approach.

-• Joint depth: The minimum depth of mortar removal.
-This should be stated as a specification, not implied.
+• Joint depth: The minimum depth of mortar removal stated as a specification, not implied.
+BIA Technical Note 7B sets this minimum at 3/4 inch.

-• Access method: Will the work be done from ladders, scaffolding, or a lift?
+• Access method: Whether the work will be done from ladders, scaffolding, or a lift.
 This affects cost and should be explicit.

 • Timeline: Start date and estimated completion date.

-• Payment terms: How much is due when.
-A reasonable deposit is 10 to 30% with the balance due upon completion.
-A contractor who demands 50% or more up front before any work begins is a higher risk.
+• Payment terms: A reasonable deposit is 10 to 30 percent with the balance due upon completion.
+A contractor who demands 50 percent or more up front before any work begins is a higher risk.

 • Warranty: Written warranty terms, duration, and what is covered.